blueSparrow2000/GOEC/README.md

 1. Download \* & unzip file(if you used 'tag' for downloading) in your interpreter.
 (If you use pyCharm, then put the file in PycharmProjects folder)
-2. Go to interpreter -> open the project (the-game-of-escaping-cave-STABLE-VERSION) -> run game.py **
+2. Go to interpreter -> open the project (GOEC) -> run game.py **

 \* Download the code by using 'git bash'!

-** If 'Invalid Python interpreter selected ...' message comes out, add a new one!
-(Any version greater or equal to 3.7 is ok)

 **Example of using git bash command (Using Pycharm IDE)**

 ![interface](../main/images/commands.png)

+** If 'Invalid Python interpreter selected ...' message comes out, click on 'Configure Python interpreter'!
+Any interpreter of Python version greater or equal to 3.7 is ok.

 ## Interface